What are Places of Deposit?

 Support for Places of Deposit

-The National Archives provides archive services with support, advice and guidance on aspects of the Public Records Act relating to Places of Deposit in England and Wales.
-The National Archives also provides wider support to Places of Deposit as part of its archives sector leadership role in England.
-Places of Deposit can get in touch with us at asd@nationalarchives.gov.uk.
+We also provide wider support to Places of Deposit as part of our archives sector leadership role in England.
+Places of Deposit can get in touch with us at asl@nationalarchives.gov.uk.

 Sometimes repositories receive a record as a presentation or gift.
-This is when a public record not selected for permanent preservation is passed to repositories under Section 3 (6) of the Act and the record loses its public record status.
+This is when a public record not selected for permanent preservation but nevertheless considered to be of local or specialist interest is offered to a repository under Section 3 (6) of the Public Records Act (1958).
+If accepted, the record loses its public record status.
 Any suitable repository can therefore receive a presentation, and not just a Place of Deposit.
-Records deposited as presentations or gifts are described in our online catalogue Discovery rather than in the Place of Deposit schedule.

 Responsibilities of Places of Deposit

-We can appoint a repository as a Place of Deposit under the Public Records Act to hold certain classes of public record that are not held at The National Archives.
-A number of general and specific responsibilities included in the Act apply to Places of Deposit as a result of appointment.
+We can appoint a repository as a Place of Deposit under the Public Records Act (1958) to hold certain classes of public record that are not held at The National Archives.
+Appointment is voluntary but several general and specific responsibilities included in the Act apply to Places of Deposit through appointment, and a Place of Deposit is expected thereafter to accept accruals of those categories of record for which it has been appointed.

 Suitable facilities

-Places of deposit are required to provide suitable facilities for preservation and access.
+Places of Deposit are required to provide suitable facilities for preservation of and access to public records.

 Preservation

-A Place of Deposit needs to meet basic standards of preservation, access and professional care for the type of public record held, the size of the collection and its use.
+A Place of Deposit needs to meet basic standards of preservation and professional care for the type of public record held, the size of the collection, and its use.

-Storage space should be secure and address risks posed by fire, flood and environmental conditions, and ideally meet the essential elements of the following standards:
+Storage space should be secure, with controlled access.
+It should address risks posed by fire, flood, pests and poor environmental conditions, and meet the essential elements of the following standards:

-- BS EN 16893:2018 – Conservation of Cultural Heritage – specifications for location, construction and modification of buildings or rooms intended for the storage or use of heritage collections
+- BS EN 16893:2018 – Conservation of Cultural Heritage – specifications for location, construction and modification of buildings or rooms intended for the storage or use of heritage collections, and

 Access

-Secure inspection facilities should be provided with a reasonable level of free public access that meets user demand.
-Information on records held should be publicly available.
+Secure research facilities should be provided with a reasonable level of free public access that meets user demand.
+Information on those public records held should be publicly available and accessible through appropriately detailed finding aids.
 There should also be means of copying records.
+The research area should be managed to mitigate any risks to the records while they are outside the secure storage.

 Management of public records

-Appointment as a Place of Deposit is for specific categories or formats of public record and a Place of Deposit is expected to accept accruals of the categories of record for which it is appointed.
+Appointment as a Place of Deposit is for specific categories or formats of public record and a Place of Deposit is expected to accept accruals of the categories of record for which it is appointed, usually governed by the 20-year rule.

 A Place of Deposit is not required to accept deposits of records for which it is not appointed.
-However, if the Place of Deposit wishes to expand its public record collections, it can seek appointment for additional categories of record by applying to The National Archives.
-Places of Deposit that are offered public records for which they are not appointed should contact Archive Sector Development at asd@nationalarchives.gov.uk.
+However, if the Place of Deposit wishes to expand its public record collections, it can seek appointment for additional categories of record by applying to us.
+Places of Deposit that are offered public records for which they are not appointed should contact Archive Sector Leadership at asl@nationalarchives.gov.uk.

-Places of Deposit are expected to establish and maintain a good working relationship with depositing bodies to ensure deposits are made in a timely and appropriate fashion, and that arrangements for deposit are agreed in accordance with the guidance for depositors.
-Deposits should be reported to The National Archives as part of the annual accessions survey.
+Places of Deposit are expected to establish and maintain good working relationships with depositing public records bodies to ensure deposits of public records are made in a timely and appropriate fashion, and that arrangements for deposit are agreed in accordance with guidance for depositing bodies.
+Deposits of public records should be reported to us as part of the annual accessions survey.

 Loans

-Places of Deposit can loan temporarily records to other organisations for the purposes of exhibition, digitisation and conservation, provided that the necessary safeguards are in place.
-Some loans for exhibition may need Secretary of State approval if they are of national significance.
-Places of Deposit can get in touch with us at asd@nationalarchives.gov.uk about the procedure for loans.
+Places of Deposit can temporarily loan records to other organisations for the purposes of exhibition, digitisation and conservation, following consultation with us, provided that the necessary safeguards are in place.
+Some loans for exhibition may need the approval of the Secretary of State if they are of national significance.
+Places of Deposit should get in touch with us at asl@nationalarchives.gov.uk about the procedure for loans.

 Transfers

-The transfer of records between Places of Deposit (or between a Place of Deposit and The National Archives) is permitted but requires approval from The National Archives on behalf of the Secretary of State.
-Places of Deposit should contact us at asd@nationalarchives.gov.uk with enquiries about the transfer of records.
+The transfer of public records between Places of Deposit (or between a Place of Deposit and The National Archives) is permitted but requires our approval, on behalf of the Secretary of State.
+Places of Deposit should contact us at asl@nationalarchives.gov.uk with enquiries about the transfer of records.

-The destruction of public records that have been selected for permanent preservation and are held at a Place of Deposit under Section 4 (1) of the Public Records Act requires the approval of the Secretary of State and the Chief Executive and Keeper of The National Archives.
-Places of Deposit with enquiries about the disposal or de-accessioning of public records should contact us at asd@nationalarchives.gov.uk.
+The disposal, de-accessioning or destruction of public records that have been selected for permanent preservation, accessioned and are held at a Place of Deposit requires the approval of the Secretary of State and the Chief Executive and Keeper of The National Archives under Section 6 of the Public Records Act (1958).
+Places of Deposit with enquiries about the disposal or de-accessioning of public records should contact us at asl@nationalarchives.gov.uk.

 Significant change

-Places of Deposit should report major incidents and proposals affecting archive facilities, access arrangements and the management of collections to us at asd@nationalarchives.gov.uk.
+Places of Deposit must report all major incidents and any significant proposals affecting archive facilities, access arrangements and the management of public records collections to us at asl@nationalarchives.gov.uk.